-Another strand of my research looks at the use of mediated communication by migrants to bypass restrictions by the host society.
-My recent publication has examined how YouTube vlogging transformed the experience of immobility imposed by South Korean COVID-19 Quarantine Policies.
-Currently, I am working on a collaborative project that looks at the communication network of North Korean refugees across the North Korea-China border.
+My first strand of research looks at how mediated communication shapes migratory experiences at borders.
+One recent publication has examined how YouTube vlogging transformed the experience of immobility imposed by South Korean COVID-19 Quarantine Policies.
+Currently, I am working on an international collaborative project that looks how North Koreans circumvent border control policies with smuggled communication technologies, examining flows of money, information, and emotions that travel through this underground communication network,

 Yun, Jiwon.
 2023.
 “Singing, Moving and Laughing Together: Engaging the Senses for a Cosmopolitan Atmosphere.”
 Journal of Ethnic and Migration Studies 49(11): 2914-2931. https://doi.org/10.1080/1369183X.2021.1987205.